tekumara/notes/aws-sagemaker-notebooks.md

 Ports (eg: TensorBoard etc.) on the notebook instance can be accessed via `https://<notebook_name>.notebook.<region>.sagemaker.aws/proxy/<port>`.
 This is enabled by [nbserverproxy](https://github.com/tekumara/sagemaker/tree/main/nbserverproxy).

-Notebook instances also have run the amazon SSM agent.
+Notebook instances also run the amazon SSM agent.

 ## Volumes